ME-DataStudio/cc1101/README.md

 PATABLE controls power and is a 8-bytes table.
 Writen to in burst mode.
 In singlebyte mode only the first byte can be reached.

 So the steps to follow for sending or recieving:
 1 - init your connections
 2 - reset CC1101 chip (send value 0x00 to 0x30 (=SRES))
 3 - calculate en set frequency
 4 - write PATABLE
 5 - flush FIFO's
-6 - fill the registers with the correct values (which values you can determine with smartRF studio).
+6 - fill the registers with the correct values (which values you can determine with smartRF studio)
 7 - send or receive data

+# Info from DN022
+In application note DN022 are recommondations for ASK/OOK.
+AGCCTRL2 = 0x03 to 0x07
+AGCCTRL1 = 0x00
+AGCCTRL0 = 0x91 or 0x92

+# Registers
+Strobe Registers/commands:
+    SRES = 0x30
+    SFSTXON = 0x31
+    SXOFF = 0x32
+    SCAL = 0x33
+    SRX = 0x34
+    STX = 0x35
+    SIDLE = 0x36
+    SWOR = 0x38
+    SPWD = 0x39
+    SFRX = 0x3A
+    SFTX = 0x3B
+    SWORRST = 0x3C
+    SNOP = 0x3D